sclorg/rpm-list-builder/docs/users_guide.md

 #### Custom build

-1. You may want to customize your build way or build with another way.
+1. You may want to customize your build way.
 In case, you can run with `--custom-file`.

         $ sclrbh \
           ...